Acceptable use means respecting the rights of others, and using equipment and software responsibly.

 Users must inform the staff immediately of any apparent computer malfunction.

 Inactivity may result in loss of your session for the day.

 PCs should be muted unless patron has headphones to listen to audio.

 STAFF ASSISTANCE.
-Librarians are available to assist with research, but not e-mail or discussion groups (chat rooms ).
+Librarians are available to assist with research.

 ACCEPTABLE USE.
 Online resources may be used by the staff and public for cultural, informational and research purposes and other lawful purposes only.

 UNACCEPTABLE USE.
 Examples of unacceptable use, some of which may have legal consequences, include, but are not limited to the following: